ginomcevoy/dcluster/README.md

 * Creates a docker network, ensures that the network subnet is available.
 * Uses a template to create a Dockerfile for docker-compose, then calls docker-compose to instantiate containers attached to the docker network.
 * The containers are spinned up with an SSH server and tini (--init) for proper zombie process reaping.
-* Can choose a cluster "flavor" from existing templates at /usr/share/dcluster/flavors but user can add own flavors.
+* Can choose a cluster "profile" from existing templates at /usr/share/dcluster/profiles but user can add own profiles.
 * Run one or more Ansible playbooks on the cluster, the inventory is automatically created by dcluster.
-* The cluster "flavors" can be customized and extended to use specific containers and environment variables.
-The user may add more cluster flavors.
+* The cluster "profiles" can be customized and extended to use specific containers and environment variables.
+The user may add more cluster profiles.
 * Example:

   ```
-  $ dcluster create --flavor simple my_cluster 2
+  $ dcluster create --profile simple my_cluster 2
   (...)

   $ dcluster show my_cluster